jwu2002/Volleyball-Rotation-Visualizer/README.md

 ## Features

-- **Interactive court** — Drag players on a canvas court, drawing features, and enforce rules of rotation.
+- **Interactive court** — Drag players on a canvas court, draw arrows or custom routes, while enforcing rules of volleyball rotations.
-- **Save lineups and configs** — Store lineups and rotation sets in your account (Firebase sign-in); load them anytime.
+- **Save lineups and configs** — Store lineups and rotation configurations in your account (Firebase sign-in); load them anytime.
 - **Plan ahead** — Compare two teams’ rotations side by side to see blocking match-ups.
 - **PDF export** — Export a one-page rotation sheet (tables + court diagrams) from the visualizer.
-- **Use without signing in** — Try the visualizer and plan-ahead locally; sign in when you want to save or sync.
+- **Use without signing in** — Use the visualizer and plan-ahead without auth; sign in when you want to save or sync.

 ---